Porto Cristo, Mallorca, Things to do and see, hotels and beach

 Discover a fascinating underground world on this half-day sea caving adventure tour in Mallorca.
 Explore the Cova des Coloms caves with a professional guide and swim in the natural lakes.
 This is an adventure for everyone in the family to enjoy.

-Beaches in Porto Cristo
+Best places to stay in Porto Cristo

 Porto Cristo is home to three beaches, one main beach that features most amenities and two minor natural beaches; Cala Petita to the north and Cala Murta to the south.